camunda/camunda-docs/docs/reference/announcements.md

 ### Updated SaaS URLs

-We will simplify the URL for Camunda SaaS from cloud.camunda.io (ex. [console.cloud.camunda.io](https://console.cloud.camunda.io/)) to camunda.io (ex. [console.camunda.io](http://console.camunda.io/)).
+We will simplify the URL for Camunda 8 SaaS from cloud.camunda.io ([console.cloud.camunda.io](https://console.cloud.camunda.io/)) to camunda.io ([console.camunda.io](http://console.camunda.io/)).

 On or around July 9th, users will be directed to the new URLs.
-Both URLs will continue to be active for at least 18 months so navigation from supported versions of web apps like Operate is still possible.
+Both URLs will continue to be active for at least 18 months so navigation from supported versions of components like Operate is still possible.

-Internal whitelisting or active rules for [cloud.camunda.io](http://cloud.camunda.io/) must be transitioned to the new [camunda.io](http://camunda.io/) URL.
+Internal allowlisting or active rules for [cloud.camunda.io](http://cloud.camunda.io/) must be transitioned to the new [camunda.io](http://camunda.io/) URL.
 This change primarily affects Console and Modeler.
-During signup, users are briefly redirected through [accounts.cloud.camunda.io](http://accounts.camunda.io/), which will also be updated.
+During sign up, users will be briefly redirected through [accounts.cloud.camunda.io](http://accounts.camunda.io/), which will also be updated.

 ### Zeebe repo rename impacts Go client